 Causes & anatomy

-The triceps muscle, or triceps brachii to use its full name originates at the shoulder (humerus bone and scapula bone) and inserts into the back of the elbow at the prominant bony protrusionon on the Ulna bone (forearm) called the Olecranon process.
+The triceps muscle or triceps brachii to use its full name originates at the shoulder (humerus bone and scapula bone) and inserts into the back of the elbow at the prominent bony protrusion on the Ulna bone (forearm) called the Olecranon process.

 Sometimes a tendon strain can occur which is not noticed at the time of injury.
-It is only afterwards or the following day that pain and stiffness is noticed.
+It is only afterward or the following day that pain and stiffness are noticed.
 Failure to treat a tendon strain properly could lead to a long term chronic injury which is more difficult to treat.

 Treatment for triceps tendinopathy

-They may X-ray the elbow to rule out and avulsion fracture wich is a strain of the tendon where the tendon tears, pulling a small piece of bone away with it.
+They may X-ray the elbow to rule out and avulsion fracture which is a strain of the tendon where the tendon tears, pulling a small piece of bone away with it.

 Later in the healing process after the acute stage has passed applying heat and wearing a heat retainer is likely to be more beneficial.
 Sports massage may also help the scar tissue heal in a more desirable way.

 When pain allows, gently stretch the triceps muscle.
 Bend the arm above the head and use the free arm to pull down increasing the stretch on the triceps muscle.
 Hold the stretch for 10 to 15 seconds then relax, repeat three times and aim to stretch every few hours throughout the day.

 The aim of strengthening exercises is to gradually increase the load through the tendon to a point where normal training can resume.
 Because this is an overuse injury it is better to air on the side of caution and start at a very low level with strengthening exercises.
 If exercises are painful either during, after, or the following day then take a step back and rest for a while before building up slowly again.